Virgin Media Television eyes Redemption success after bumper first quarter for sport

 The broadcaster is also working with distributor All3Media International, which is jointly owned by Discovery and Virgin parent company Liberty Global, on Eating with the Enemy.

-All3Media will handle international sales for the facual format, under the slightly renamed title Eating with Your Enemy, and also distribute the original Irish series, made for Virgin by Irish producers Animo TV.
+All3Media will handle international sales for the factual format, under the slightly renamed title Eating with Your Enemy, and also distribute the original Irish series, made for Virgin by Irish producers Animo TV.

 On March 20th, its all-day share of adult viewing across Virgin Media One, Two and Three reached its highest-ever level of 35.9 per cent.
 This was the percentage of the people watching television on the day who were tuned into its channels, with the majority of them drawn to Virgin Media One for its coverage of three consecutive Six Nations games.